 Pick your spot (movement)

 Anywhere where there’s a lot of movement is going to leave your edges lifting up over time which’ll most likely lead to your creations falling off.
 Try and avoid areas where there’s lots of movement or stretching of the skin.
 You’ll also want to take a look at the model you’re applying it too, some people are very expressive with their faces constantly wrinkling their noses, or furrowing their brows, if that’s the case then you want to avoid those areas too (or at least instruct your model to try and keep that area still).

 Fixative A is the “standard” overcoat.
-You apply a layer over the top once you’re happy with your design, then apply whatever makeup or face paint you want to colour your design with.
-Another popular choice is liquid latex, when you use liquid latex you can bring it out further on the skin than the scar wax which helps keep it attached more securely as well as giving a more tapered edge.
+You apply a layer over the top once you’re happy with your design, then apply whatever makeup or face paint you want to colour it with.
+Another popular choice is liquid latex, when you use liquid latex you can bring it out further on the skin surrounding the scar wax which helps keep it attached more securely as well as giving a more tapered edge.

 Trying to do huge pieces with scar wax is a bad idea.
 The edges on big pieces tend to start lifting much quicker due to the weight of it and it’s much more noticeable because of the size.
 A small scar or cut isn’t going to be quite so obvious if it falls off.

 Use the right kind of makeup

-Certain types of makeup are going to help hide the edges, and some types or going to accentuate them, for example if you use powders like eyeshadows, the powder tends to “catch” on the edge highlighting it, whereas cream paints you can layer over the edge and hide it.
-Once you have a layer cream paint, or grease paint, or liquid foundation/concealer, you can go in with powders like eyeshadow over the top, but try and brush from the scar wax onto the skin then there’s less chances the powders will catch on the edges.
+Certain types of makeup are going to help hide the edges, and some types or going to accentuate them, for example if you use powders like eyeshadows, the powder tends to “catch” on the edge if your blending isn’t absolutely seamless giving you a ring of colour around the edge.
+To avoid that make sure if you’re using products that gather in the edges that you brush from the scar wax onto the skin rather than the other way round so that you’re not pushing product under those edges.

 What are your top tips?